UCOP Cascade Help

 If the destination site seems fine, there may be a problem with how you entered the link in Cascade.

-- All links should begin with this prefix: http://
+- All links should begin with either http:// or https://

 - If you're cutting and pasting external links into Cascade, sometimes you will accidentally end up with two http:// prefixes.
 Make sure this isn't the case.